howsoai/howso-docs/_sources/user_guide/bias_mitigation.rst.txt

 Often, poor data quality and subsequent unequitable analysis results arise from biases in data.
 There are a variety of ways bias may affect your data:

 - Sampling and representation bias - lack of diversity of the populations contained in the data

 - Measurement and omitted variables bias - choice of information contained in the dataset

 - Aggregation bias - data is generalized across populations

 - Linking bias - various datasets are combined

 Biases in data may propagate through data analytics and AI/ML models, leading to biased results upon which predictions and decisions might be made.
 Additionally, biased results may be projected into the future and lead to missed opportunities to create true value.
 This potentially harms various groups of people and reduces the overall utility of the data.
 Because analytics and modeling results that use biased data are increasingly falling under regulations, decisions that are based on insights gained from biased data might lead to breaches of these regulations.

 In addition to understanding bias, we recommend being familiar with the following concepts:

+- :ref:`trainee`
-- :ref:`Trainee <../getting_started/terminology:trainee>`
+- :ref:`react`
-- :ref:`React <../getting_started/terminology:react>`
+- :ref:`training_session`
-- :ref:`Training Session <../getting_started/terminology:Training Session>`
-- :ref:`Feature Contribution <../getting_started/terminology:Contribution>`
+- :ref:`Feature Contribution <contribution>`
-- :ref:`Feature MDA <../getting_started/terminology:MDA>`
+- :ref:`Feature MDA <mda>`

 How-To Guide
 ------------
 There are two ways to use Engine to understand and mitigate data bias.

 Method 1 - Explore data for bias
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^